-The Maryland Business Incubation Association can point to many graduate company success stories!
+The Maryland Business Innovation Association can point to many graduate company success stories!
 Below, we share some of these success stories.

 entered the Towson University Business Incubator in 2013 looking for help getting to the next level.
 The company, founded in 2010, doubled revenue and the average client size during its year in the incubator.
 With help from the incubator, Adashmore Creative refined a plan to increase employees and capabilities over the next few years.